(photo credit: JPOST STAFF)

-A Channel 2 poll taken by Midgam found that Peretz would lead Labor to 15 seats and Gabbay to 14, also well behind the Likud and Yesh Atid.
+A Channel 2 poll taken by Midgam found that Peretz would lead Labor to 15 seats and Gabbay to 14, also well behind Likud and Yesh Atid.